bbauska/BI-JS-for-webdev/README.md

 The while loop is used when you want to repeat a block of code while a condition is true.
 It only has a condition and as long as the condition remains true, the loop will continue executing.

 Let&apos;s do the same example using while loop.

-So we can say while the condition is true.
+We can say while the condition is true.

-So what is the condition here?
+What is the condition here?
 Condition i, i is less than equal to
 5. But then where is i?
 So we have to declare it.
 So we can declare it, outside, we can say let i to be 1.
 And then inside it, we can say console.log (i).
 But here, there is a problem i has not been